gotzl/hid-fanatecff/README.md

 This installs the kernel module `hid-fanatec.ko` in the `hid` dir of the running kernel and puts `fanatec.rules` into `/etc/udev/rules.d`.
 These rules allows access to the device for `games` group and sets deadzone/fuzz to 0 so that any wheel input is detected immediately.
 The driver should get loaded automatically when the wheel is plugged.

+### Secure Boot

+Consult your distros docu on how to sign kernel modules or disable Secure Boot.

 ### Packaging